Overall Aims

 DiscoveryLearning to Be and Live together

-Focussed on developing common everyday aspects of science, including science of their own bodies and science in their homes.
+Focussed on developing the skills and knowledge of common everyday aspects of science through collaborative work, including science of their own bodies and science in their homes.
+The aim is to promote independence, understanding of the world and confidence.
+To be creative yet ambition.

 ExplorerLearning to Live together and Know

-Immersed in scientific vocabulary, which aids children’s knowledge and understanding not only of the topic they are studying, but of the world around them
+Immersed in scientific vocabulary, which aids children’s skills and knowledge and understanding not only of the topic they are studying, but of the world around them leading to greater independence.
+Students begin their journey for preparation into adulthood and the world of work.
+The aim is to support student communication and interaction through their curiosity of science.

 VentureLearning to Know and Do

 Flexibility in the learning of science to suit the cohort.
-Build up a body of key foundational knowledge and concepts, pupils are encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
+Build up a body of key foundational knowledge and concepts, pupils are supported and challenged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
+The aim is to develop resilience and trust in relationships.
+Having an ambitious yet bespoke curriculum.

 KS4Intent